What is System Testing in Software Testing?

-Now, when each part is assembled with other part, that assembled combination is checked if assembling has not produced any side effect to the functionality of each component and whether both components are working together as expected and that is called integration testing.
+Now, when each part is assembled with another part, that assembled combination is checked if assembling has not produced any side effect to the functionality of each component and whether both components are working together as expected and that is called integration testing.

-The whole car needs to be checked for different aspects as per the requirements defined like if car can be driven smoothly, breaks, gears and other functionality working properly, car does not show any sign of tiredness after being driven for 2500 miles continuously, color of car is generally accepted and liked, car can be driven on any kind of roads like smooth and rough, sloppy and straight etc and this whole effort of testing is called System testing and it has nothing to do with integration testing.
+The whole car needs to be checked for different aspects as per the requirements defined like if car can be driven smoothly, breaks, gears, and other functionality working properly, car does not show any sign of tiredness after being driven for 2500 miles continuously, color of car is generally accepted and liked, car can be driven on any kind of roads like smooth and rough, sloppy and straight, etc and this whole effort of testing is called System Testing and it has nothing to do with integration testing.

-It is performed when integration testing is completed.
+It is performed when Integration Testing is completed.

 It contains functional and non-functional areas of application/product.

-It mainly focuses on following:
+It mainly focuses on the following: